Skip to main content Skip to footer

 British Psychological Society independent training route

 You can also undertake stage 2 training independently.
-This route allows you to complete training whilst working in job or volunteer position that is relevant to health psychology, or when undertaking a PhD in a relevant subject.
+This route allows you to complete training whilst working in a job or volunteer position that is relevant to health psychology or when undertaking a PhD in a relevant subject.
 You would then submit your portfolio of practice through the BPS’s independent training route.

 Course search